People's Armed Police: Vehicles

+Line of duty deaths

 Ranks and insignia

 Due to its history with the PLA, the PAP has a similar rank structure to the PLA and also obeys its regulations.
 PAP guards are also recruited at the same time and through the same procedures as PLA soldiers.
 However, the PAP has its own education and training system separate from the PLA.
 Like the PLA, the PAP also celebrates Army Day on August 1 of every year, and enjoys the same services as the PLA.